varlese/Trivia-API/backend/README.md

 POST '/search'
 - Fetches any questions that include the search term in the body of the question.
 - Request arguments: Search tearm (string), which must be passed in the body as a JSON string.
 Required.
-- Returns: A dicitionary object that includes all relevant questions, including each question, question ID, question anwer, category, and difficulty.
 ```
 {
 	"searchTerm": "boxer"
 }
 ```
-Returns:
+- Returns: A dicitionary object that includes all relevant questions, including each question, question ID, question anwer, category, and difficulty.
 ```
 {
 	"questions": [